plaid/quickstart/README.md

 ## 3. Run the Quickstart

 There are two ways to run the various language quickstarts in this repository.
-You can choose to use Docker, or you can run the code directly.
+You can choose to run the code directly or you can run it in Docker.
 If you would like to run the code via Docker, skip to the [Run with Docker](#run-with-docker) section.